Add great flavor to your meals with this easy Homemade Pesto Sauce. Using just a handful of ingredients, it can be made in 5 minutes!

 Toasting the pignoli (pine nuts) adds a wonderful nutty flavor as well.
 Real Italian pesto has ever been easier.
 Blend it up in a matter of minutes and you'll never go back to store-bought again.

 - Extra virgin olive oil

 *Exact measurements are listed in the recipe card below.

-Add all the nuts, garlic, salt and pepper to the bowl of a food processor.
+Add all the pine nuts, garlic, salt and pepper to the bowl of a food processor.

 With the food processor running, stream in the olive oil slowly until combined.